 With 200m users, Wix is certainly the biggest website builder out there.
 They’ve come quite a long way from being a niche product to almost becoming a household brand.

-The thing we like most about Wix is the flexibility and choice of themes.
+The thing we like most about Wix is the flexibility and choice of themes for small businesses.
 Combining these two features gives you virtual (and visual!) superpowers.
 Wix enables even novices to create very presentable websites – more than any other website builder we have reviewed.

 That, combined with its SEO-friendliness (meaning you have all the tools at your hand to get Google traffic), makes Wix the best website builder on Tooltester.